JuliaControl/ControlSystems.jl/README.md

 Pkg.add("ControlSystems")
 ```

-Note that this package requires Julia 0.4.
+Note that the latest version of this package requires Julia 0.5.
+Users of Julia 0.4 should use [v0.1.4](https://github.com/JuliaControl/ControlSystems.jl/tree/v0.1.4) instead.

 ## Documentation